mbaumer/us_hep_funding/docs/_states/FL.md

 [Back to top](#top)
 ## FL-14 -- Rep. Kathy Castor (D) -- [Wikipedia](https://en.wikipedia.org/wiki/FL-14)
 ### Committees
-Kathy Castor is the #10 Republican on the House Committee on Energy and Commerce
+Kathy Castor is the #10 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```